h33p/Unity-Graphics-Demo/README.md

 It took around 7 hours to make the demo.

 My work is released under the MIT license (see LICENSE), everything inside GitHub is under the licenses of their respective owners.
-Everything inside the AssetStore folder is under the Asset Store license and every asset belongs to their respective owners.
+Everything inside the Asset Store folder is under the Asset Store license and every asset belongs to their respective owners.
 Everything inside TFP_Water folder is not owned by me, but the creator has given me a permission to redistribute everything inside the folder.

 ###### Downloads for the assets not owned by me:
 - Volumetric Lights: https://github.com/SlightlyMad/VolumetricLights